evankp/react-would-you-rather/README.md

 # Would you rather?
 Project
 This is my version of Udacity's would you rather project for the react Nanodegree.
+Uses create-react-app bootstrapper

 ## Getting Started
 While this project is not open source, feel free to take a look